cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 * Identify all assets and associated type (Physical, Data, Intellectual property, etc.) and properties (CIA Rating, Estimated Value)
 * Identify all physical & logical interfaces that are exposed to potential threat actors.
 * Identify all suppliers & services providers and associated risks based on their respective impact on the continuity of your business.
 * Identify applicable regulation depending on region & industry.
+For reference, here is a list of regulations that you need to consider depending on the operating region and industry sector:
+  * EU Network and Information Security (NIS2)
+  * US Federal Information Security Management Act (FISMA)
+  * Financial Services (PCI DSS, PSD2)
+  * Healthcare (NEN 7510, HIPAA, HITRUST CSF)
+  * Automotive (UN ECE R155 & R156)
+  * Privacy (GDPR-EU, CCPA-California, APA-Australia, APPI-Japan, PDPA-Singapore)
 * Locate each category of assets, interface, and regulation in the known-unknown matrix.
 * Set up the appropriate process to reduce the unknown unknowns.